Introduction to EAZA Ex situ Programme Management

 - Practicalities of running a managed programme, including common problems and how to manage them

-Groups will attend either Monday to Thursday or Tuesday to Friday.
-You will be sent information to read through and practice with before the start of the course to help you prepare (approximately 2-6 hours personal study required).
-For this course you will need a laptop, there are a limited number of EAZA Academy course laptops which can be borrowed on request.
+Groups will attend either Monday to Wednesday or Wednesday to Friday.
+You will be sent pre-course modules and exercises as well as information to read through and practice with before the start of the course to help you prepare (approximately 8-16 hours personal study required).
+For this course you will need a laptop (ideally a PC) and a reliable internet connection.

 How to apply